sunitdev/newstards/README.md

 ### Built With

-Following Frameworks, Libraries and tools are used in building this website.
+Following Frameworks, Libraries and tools are used in building this app.

 * [Android Jetpack](https://developer.android.com/jetpack/)
 * [Dagger2](https://github.com/google/dagger)